 Competitors, use case content, general product content

-Then competitive information, use cases, general product content.
+Then competitive information, use cases, and general product content.

 All of these places can be interconnected with each other, but it's just keeping in mind that first structure when somebody goes to the page, what they're going to see first.